 - Specialty hospitals (with the exception of psychiatric and substance abuse hospitals)

-Projections from 2012 show that the employment of medical assistants is expected to increase by 29 percent over a 10-year period.* This makes it one of the fastest-growing occupations since the average growth rate for all occupations is just 11 percent.
+National projections show that the employment of medical assistants is expected to increase by 29 percent over the 10-year period between 2016 and 2026.
+That makes medical assisting one of the fastest-growing occupations since the average growth rate for all occupations is just seven percent.*